patrickpark910/critloadexp/README.md

 To change rod heights, open `cle.i` and `cmd F` to search for "ROD HEIGHTS".
 0% and 90% rod heights should be in the code already.
 Change the z-positions of the control rod components using those two benchmarks.
 The origin is center of the central thimble (x, y), the bottom surface of the bottom grid plate (z).

+### Acknowledgements

+I learned this method of Python-MCNP automation thanks to my time at the NIST Center for Neutron Research.
+My `run_mcnp()` function is almost identical to Dr. Danyal Turkoglu's NCNR code library, and I have adapted the `get_keff()` and iterative `matplotlib` plotting functions from what I wrote during my time working with him.